Plan S FAQs

 Frequently asked questions relating to Plan S.

-What does implementation of Plan S from January 2021 actually mean?
+What does implementation of Plan S actually mean?

 How will I know if I am submitting my paper to a Plan S compliant journal?

-Compliant journals will be listed in the Directory of Open Access Journals (DOAJ) (Implementation guidance, Part II, §2).
+Journals which are Plan S compliant in their own right (fully open access, with articles available under a CC-BY licence) are listed in the Directory of Open Access Journals (DOAJ) (Implementation guidance, Part II, §2).
 Note that 'hybrid' journals which agree to transformative agreements as means to ensure compliance with Plan S, are also acceptable (Implementation guidance, Part II, §3).
-More information will follow on journals which are included in such agreements once they are finalised.
+The University has a number of transformative publisher agreements in place, with a list on their website.

 How do I know where to publish?

-To see if a journal is compliant with your funder's policy, you can use the Sherpa FACT tool.
-This page allows you to input journal and funder information, and to see if they are compatible.
+To see if a journal is compliant with your funder's policy, you can use the Journal Checker Tool.
+This page allows you to input journal and funder information, alongside your affiliation (Edinburgh), and to see if they are compatible.

 What about green open access?
 Should I still deposit papers in Pure?